xyproto/cxx/README.md

 Several examples are included in the `examples` directory.
 These mostly center around everything you would need to create a game in C++20: OpenGL, SDL2, Vulkan, Audio etc, but also includes examples for Gtk3, Qt5, X11 and Windows (the example should build and run on Linux, using `wine`).

-The target audience is programmers that don't want to fiddle with makefiles, cmake etc, but want to either try out a feature in C++20, learn modern C++ or create a demoscene demo or a game.
+The target audience is programmers that don't want to fiddle with makefiles, CMake etc, but want to either try out a feature in C++20, learn modern C++ or create a demoscene demo or a game.

 As much as possible is auto-detected.
 As long as the right packages are installed, and includes are specified in the main source file, all dependencies, libraries and build flags should be handled automatically.
 If not, please file an issue.